ZcashFoundation/frost/book/src/zcash/ywallet-demo.md

 commend above for the command line help.

-## Genearting FROST key shares using DKG
+## Generating FROST key shares using DKG

 For real-word usage we commend generating key shares using Distributed Key Generation.
 If you did the previous section, skip to "Generating the Full